Despical/LocaleStorage/README.md

 # Locale Storage
 This repository is dedicated to Despical's plugins translations.
 If you are a native speaker you can help us with translating.
-Please read the instructions and informations below before submitting a pull request otherwise your pull request can be closed.
+Please read the instructions and some information below before submitting a pull request otherwise your pull request can be closed.

 ### Steps to translate
 1. Fork this repository and then clone it.